Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

 3. Updates the new column’s value

-4. New version of the code reads and write into the new column
+4. The new version of the code reads and writes into the new column

 In step 3 the update column is optional, as it depends on the requirements to not have a nullable value in the table.